Microrna Biomarkers Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 MicroRNA Biomarkers Market Analysis by Mordor Intelligence

-The MicroRNA biomarkers market size stands at USD 0.63 billion in 2025 and is projected to reach USD 1.11 billion by 2030, advancing at an 11.99% CAGR.
+The MicroRNA biomarkers market is expected to grow from USD 0.63 billion in 2025 to USD 0.71 billion in 2026 and is forecast to reach USD 1.24 billion by 2031 at 11.87% CAGR over 2026-2031.
 Current growth reflects the transition from research adoption toward clinical‐grade diagnostics, supported by recent regulatory endorsements, platform automation, and broader precision medicine initiatives.
 Demand rises as liquid biopsy workflows gain traction beyond oncology, artificial intelligence reduces biomarker discovery cycles, and point-of-care requirements reshape laboratory purchasing priorities.
 These forces reinforce sustained investment in both core sequencing technologies and peripheral software analytics, creating a landscape in which workflow integration and reimbursement readiness outweigh incremental analytical gains.
 Strategic consolidation, such as acquisitions that blend spatial transcriptomics with miRNA detection, further accelerates platform convergence and shortens time-to-market for new assays.

 Key Report Takeaways